 Periodically, the cell culture is sampled in order to measure cell concentration and perform product assays per the process SOP.
 Some bioreactors include a sample system connected to the sample pipe which enables cell culture to be drawn into a sample bottle that can then be replaced aseptically.
-This system simply uses a pipette to draw cell culture from the sample pipe.
+This system uses a sample bottle to draw cell culture from the sample pipe.